Data Centers in Rome

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Rome maintains a healthy ecosystem with a carrier count of over 15 as of September 2025.
-Most facilities are carrier-neutral, fostering a competitive environment for transit and transport services.
+Carrier Density & Carrier Neutrality: Rome features a healthy ecosystem with a carrier count of over 15 as of September 2025.
+Most facilities are carrier-neutral, supporting a competitive environment for transit and transport services.

-Direct Cloud On-Ramps: There are 0 direct public cloud on-ramps in Rome as of September 2025.
-The nearest primary hub for major platforms is Milan.
-Enterprises typically utilize private network interconnects or wavelength services to reach cloud regions from local facilities.
+Direct Cloud On-Ramps: There are 0 direct cloud on-ramps in Rome as of September 2025.
+Milan serves as the nearest primary hub for AWS, Google Cloud (GCP), and Microsoft Azure.
+Enterprises reach these regions via private network interconnects or wavelength services.

-Bare Metal: High-performance bare metal services are available through providers like Hivelocity and Leaseweb.
-These options offer dedicated compute power without the overhead of virtualization.
+Bare Metal: High-performance bare metal services are widely available through providers like Hivelocity and Leaseweb.
+These options offer dedicated compute power for workloads that do not require virtualization as of September 2025.

 Power Analysis

-Average Cost Of Power: Industrial electricity costs generally range between €0.19 – €0.26/kWh as of September 2025.
-This pricing reflects an energy mix of approximately 60% fossil fuels and 40% renewables, which influences operational expenses for high-density deployments.
+Average Cost Of Power: Industrial electricity costs range between €0.19 – €0.26/kWh as of September 2025.
+This pricing reflects an energy mix of roughly 60% fossil fuels and 40% renewables, which directly impacts operational expenses for high-density deployments.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers are strategically located near the EUR district and central administrative zones.
-This proximity is vital for firms serving the public sector, finance, and telecommunications industries headquartered in the capital.
+Proximity To Key Business Districts: Facilities are strategically located near the EUR district and central administrative zones.
+This proximity is vital for firms serving the public sector and finance industries headquartered in the capital as of September 2025.

 Regional Market Reach: Rome acts as the primary digital gateway for Central and Southern Italy.
-It serves a population of millions and provides an essential bridge for data traffic moving to Mediterranean subsea routes.
+It serves a population of millions and provides a bridge for data traffic moving to Mediterranean subsea routes as of September 2025.

 Tax Advantage For Data Centers: Italy provides specific subsidies for energy-efficient systems and related infrastructure improvements.
-These incentives help offset initial capital expenditure and support long-term sustainability goals for high-scale operators.
+These incentives help offset capital expenditure and support sustainability goals for operators as of September 2025.

 Natural Disaster Risk